dansmyers/AI/1-Search/Notes/1-States_and_State_Spaces.md

 ~~~~~~~~~~~~
     H R
 ```
-The only valid action is to move the human from the south side to the north side.
+One valid action is to move the human from the south side to the north side.
 Observe that moving the robot would result three robots vs. two humans on the north side, which is impermissible.
 The *successor states* of *x* are the states that are one action away from *x*.
 In our current example, the successor state would be
 ```
   HHH RR
 ~~~~~~~~~~~~